Some1private/ProtonmailDesktopFree/README.md

 ## Description

-This project is a lightweight, cross-platform desktop application that wraps the ProtonMail web interface.
+This project is a lightweight, Windows desktop application that wraps the ProtonMail web interface.
 It provides a native-like experience for ProtonMail users on desktop operating systems.

 ## Features

 - Native desktop application experience for ProtonMail
-- Cross-platform support (Windows, macOS, Linux)
 - Lightweight and fast, powered by Tauri
+- Supports notifications
+- Portable and install versions available

 ## Installation

-1. Go to the [Releases](https://github.com/yourusername/protonmail-desktop/releases) page.
+1. Go to the [Releases](https://github.com/Some1private/ProtonmailDesktopFree/releases) page.
-2. Download the appropriate version for your operating system.
-3. Install the application following your OS-specific installation process.
+2. Download the application and install it or alternatively download the portable version and launch it right away.

 ## Building from Source